 Streamers can set up third-party donation systems through platforms like StreamLabs or StreamElements.
 Even Twitch and Mixer don’t have donations integrated on their platform yet.
 You can also set up a monthly donation system through Patreon.
 Create unique incentives to entice your viewers to want to support you financially.

 You also have the opportunity to partner with sponsors and work as an influencer.
 Sponsors like to work with broadcasters who are entertaining and produce reliable content.
-For more information, read our post, How to Attract Gaming Sponsors.

 Should You Stream on Facebook?